Freddie Oversteegen was just 14 years old when she became an assassin for the Dutch resistance during the German occupation of the Netherlands.

 Freddie was just a teenager when she first assassinated someone.
 In an interview with the BBC, her son speculates that her first victim was a Dutch woman who planned on handing over a list of Jewish people to the Germans.
-She approached the woman as she was walking in the park, asked her for her name — to be certain she had the right target — and then shot her.
+She approached the woman in the park, asked her for her name — to see if she had the right target — and then shot her.

 “We always went by bike, never walked, that was too dangerous.
 I always made sure the coast was clear.
 That worked very well.”